RALabJieSun/PatchConvRNN-for-LTSF-in-Process-Industries/PatchConvRNN/dataset/README.md

 # README

-<center>170-Physical Descriptions of process variables for strip TCR manufacturing industry</center>
+​						170-Physical Descriptions of process variables for strip TCR manufacturing industry

 <img src='Instrument arrangement for recording process parameters at the TCR site of strip steel.jpg'>

-<center>Fig. Instrument arrangement for recording process parameters at the TCM site of strip steel</center>
+​							Fig. Instrument arrangement for recording process parameters at the TCM site of strip steel

-<center>List of 170-process variables for strip TCR manufacturing industry</center>
+​										List of 170-process variables for strip TCR manufacturing industry

 | **ID** | **Variable**           | **Physical  Description**                                    | **Unit** | **Notes**                              |
 | ------ | ---------------------- | ------------------------------------------------------------ | -------- | -------------------------------------- |